JSRagman/ATxmega32E5/Definitions/README.md

 5. There are never just two things, and, finally,
 6. Regarding the Atmel XMEGA E Manual Atmel–42005E–AVR–XMEGA E–11/2014: Did anybody even proof read that?
 Did they?
+7. PS If you hate life, amuse yourself with the Conflicts section, below.

 ## Update
 My definition files are becoming tutorials.
 Something needs to be done about this.